Semen AnalysisSemen Analysis

 The laboratory worker should process the semen sample with extreme care because it may contain the following pathogens:

-Volume of Semen:
+The volume of Semen:

 Semen is in a condensed semi-solid state after it is excreted from the body.
 Its state changes to liquid form in about an hour.
 When the semen turns into a liquid state, the quantity can be determined in any marked small cylinder.